hdlguy/dma_on_zynqmp/petalinux/readme.md

 petalinux-config --get-hw-description=../../implement/results/

-    * Yocto Settings -> Add pre-mirror url -> change http: to https:
+    * Yocto Settings -> Add pre-mirror url -> change http: to https:                        (default in 2024.2)
-    * Yocto Settings -> Network State Feeds url -> change http: to https:
+    * Yocto Settings -> Network State Feeds url -> change http: to https:                   (default in 2024.2)
     * Image Packaging Configuration -> EXT4                                                 (if you want a persistent rootfs)
     * Image Packaging Configuration -> Device node of SD device -> mmcblk1p2                (if you have the eMMC device enabled in Vivado IPI)
     * Subsystem Auto Hardware Settings -> SD/SDIO Settings -> Primary SD/SDIO -> psu_sd_1   (if you have the eMMC device enabled in Vivado IPI)